 The Everett City Council is the legislative branch of city government that represents city residents in establishing both policy and legislative direction to the administrative branch of city government for current and future needs.

-The council meets every Wednesday at 6:30 p.m. except the 4th Wednesday of each month.
-The 4th Wednesday regular council meeting of each month begins at 12:30 p.m.
-Meetings are open to the public.
+Due to the COVID-19 (coronavirus), the council meets remotely every Wednesday at 6:30 p.m. except the fourth Wednesday of each month.
+The fourth Wednesday regular council meeting of each month begins at 12:30 p.m.

 View Meeting Information